FawzyMokhtar/Express-App-With-Docker/README.md

 - ### Deploy to a Docker Container

-  1. #### Using Docker
+  - #### Using Docker Compose

+    - If you changed any credentials in the step [database setup](#database-setup), you should update these changes in the files <i>"Dockerfile"</i> and <i>"docker-compose.yml"</i> .

+    - Also you should update the file <i>"Dockerfile"</i> and use your <b>host</b> machine ip address instead of mine(172.19.0.1).

+    - More details are included in the <i>"Dockerfile"</i> and <i>"docker-compose.yml"</i> files.

     - To Build a Docker Image and Deploy to a Docker Container, run command

       ```bash
-       docker build -t express-app-with-docker:latest .
-       ```

-     - To run a docker container from the built docker image, run the command
-        ```bash
-        docker run -itd --name express-app-with-docker-container express-app-with-docker:latest
-        ```

-     - To get the ip address for the newly created docker container run command

-        ```bash
-        docker inspect express-app-with-docker-container | grep Address
-        ```

-        Now you should have the following message

-        ```bash
-        "LinkLocalIPv6Address": "",
-               "SecondaryIPAddresses": null,
-               "SecondaryIPv6Addresses": null,
-               "GlobalIPv6Address": "",
-               "IPAddress": "172.17.0.2",
-               "MacAddress": "02:42:ac:11:00:02",
-                       "IPAddress": "172.17.0.2",
-                       "GlobalIPv6Address": "",
-                       "MacAddress": "02:42:ac:11:00:02"
-        ```

-        The value of the `"IPAddress": "172.17.0.2"` is the ip address for th  newly created docker container.

-     - To test the app, open your browser on `http://172.17.0.2:8080`

-        You should get this message "<b>I'm up and running..</b>"

-   2. #### Using Docker Compose

-      - To Build a Docker Image and Deploy to a Docker Container, run command

-        ```bash
       docker-compose build
       ```

-      - To run a docker container for every service in the built docker image (in our case it's one called web), run the command
+    - To run a docker container for every service in the built docker image (in our case two services web & db), run the command

       ```bash
       docker-compose up -d
       ```

-        You will get a new container with the name <b>express-app-with-docker_web_1</b>
+      You will get two new containers with the name <b>express-app-with-docker_web_1</b> and <b>express-app-with-docker_db_1</b>

-      - To get the ip address for the newly created docker container run command
+    - To get the ip address for the newly created express app docker container, run command

       ```bash
       docker inspect express-app-with-docker_web_1 | grep Address
       ```

       Now you should have the following message

       ```bash
       "LinkLocalIPv6Address": "",
            "SecondaryIPAddresses": null,
            "SecondaryIPv6Addresses": null,
            "GlobalIPv6Address": "",
            "IPAddress": "",
            "MacAddress": "",
-                    "IPAddress": "172.19.0.2",
+                   "IPAddress": "172.19.0.3",
                    "GlobalIPv6Address": "",
-                    "MacAddress": "02:42:ac:13:00:02",
+                   "MacAddress": "02:42:ac:13:00:03"
       ```

-        The value of the `"IPAddress": "172.19.0.2"` is the ip address for th  newly created docker container.
+      The value of the `"IPAddress": "172.19.0.3"` is the ip address for th newly created docker container.

-      - To test the app, open your browser on `http://172.19.0.2:8080`
+    - To test the app, open your browser on `http://172.19.0.3:8080` or `http://localhost:8080`

-        You should get this message "<b>I'm up and running..</b>"
+      You should get this message

+      ```json
+      [
+        {
+          "id": 1,
+          "name": "Samsung Galaxy S5",
+          "price": "4500.00"
+        },
+        {
+          "id": 2,
+          "name": "Samsung Galaxy S6",
+          "price": "5000.00"
+        },
+        {
+          "id": 3,
+          "name": "Huawei P10 Lite",
+          "price": "5200.00"
+        },
+        {
+          "id": 4,
+          "name": "Huawei P30",
+          "price": "6500.00"
+        },
+        {
+          "id": 5,
+          "name": "Huawei P30 Lite",
+          "price": "5800.00"
+        }
+      ]
+      ```

+    Or you may get a message indicates that the database server is not ready yet, don't worry and try again in 10 seconds.